ledestin/student_education/README.md

 [App] class could use some refactoring; fetching teachers doesn't really belong there.
 I also shouldn't have tried caching teachers for the report page and just loaded the corresponding teacher again.
+I should have used PropTypes.

 I didn't introduce `Person` class as I felt it was too early in the spike.
 Name uniqueness isn't enforced by unique indexes; no time cause I spent a lot of time